 How to Keep Chicken Breasts From Burning When Frying

-He said, "the chicken breasts are taking nearly twice as long to cook through!
-I'm following the recipe exactly, using a fairly thick pan and pre-heating it well in advance.
+He said, "The chicken breasts take nearly twice as long to cook through!
+So I follow the recipe strictly, using a reasonably thick pan and pre-heating it well in advance.

-Even though we are talking about sautéing chicken breasts, these cooking tips hold true for sautéing chicken, beef, lamb, fish or whatever you are cooking.
+Even though we are talking about sautéing chicken breasts, these cooking tips hold for sautéing chicken, beef, lamb, fish, or whatever you are cooking.

-Our first thought was to just turn down the heat to medium-high.
-Some recipes you find in cookbooks and on the Internet are written by professionals who sometimes forget that we don't have the same skills as they do.
+Our first thought was to turn down the heat to medium-high.
+Some recipes you find in cookbooks and on the Internet are written by professionals who sometimes need to remember that we don't have the same skills.

 Another chef friend of mine, Chef Ricco DeLuca, has to recalculate recipes as far as timing and burner heat to match my skills compared to his own.
 Otherwise, I end up burning everything.

-So, whenever you look at any recipe, you have to know who the writer is writing for and allow some leeway when it comes to cooking times and cooking temperatures.
+So, whenever you look at any recipe, you must know who the writer is writing for and allow some leeway regarding cooking times and temperatures.

-Looking back at the Sautéed Chicken with Garlic and Shallots recipe, I realize I have to change it some to make it easier for home cooks.
-I don't think anybody should be sautéing on the highest heat level unless they have a lot of experience.
+Looking back at the Sautéed Chicken with Garlic and Shallots recipe, I realize I must change it to make it easier for home cooks.
+I don't think anybody should be sautéing on the highest heat level unless they have much experience.
 Just too many things that can go wrong.

 It's important to understand that everyone's cooking equipment is different and any recipe that provides exact times and heat will vary depending on that equipment.

-For example, the sauté pan you are using will vary in quality, size, thickness, material, etc. Every one of those characteristics will effect how the chicken breast will cook.
+For example, the sauté pan you use will vary in quality, size, thickness, material, etc. Every one of those characteristics will affect how the chicken breast will cook.

-And for many of us home cooks, how many times have you tried sautéing a chicken or piece of meat that is still partially frozen because we forgot to take it out of the freezer early enough.
-Think that will effect cooking times?
+And for many of us home cooks, how often have you tried sautéing a chicken or piece of meat that is still partially frozen because we forgot to take it out of the freezer early enough?
+Think that will affect cooking times?

 Here are some suggestions for sauteing chicken breasts that may be helpful to you.

-Again, first you can try turning down the heat to medium-high and see if you get better results.
-If this is still a problem, try medium.
-Sure it will take a little longer but does it really matter?
+Again, first, you can turn down the heat to medium-high and see if you get better results.
+Then, if this is still a problem, try medium.
+Sure, it will take a little longer, but does it really matter?

 Alternatively, you can pre-heat the oven to about 300 degrees, brown the chicken lightly in a sauté pan and finish in the oven.
-The problem with doing it this way is one, you are creating a different texture to the chicken by baking it versus sautéing and two, you may lose some of the fond (brown bits stuck to the bottom of the pan) for making the pan sauce.
+The problem with doing it this way is that you create a different texture to the chicken by baking it versus sautéing, and two, you may lose some of the fond (brown bits stuck to the bottom of the pan) for making the pan sauce.

-Another alternative would be to brown the chicken at a high heat to caramelize, then reduce the heat and add a little wine, chicken stock or water.
-This will create an even heat on the surface of the pan, preventing hot spots and limit the maximum temperature of the heating surface to a short period of time.
-This way you can cook the chicken at a slightly lower temperature for a little longer.
+Another alternative would be to brown the chicken at high heat to caramelize, then reduce the heat and add a little wine, chicken stock, or water.
+This will create even heat on the pan's surface, preventing hot spots and limiting the maximum temperature of the heating surface to a short period of time.
+This way, you can cook the chicken at a slightly lower temperature for a little longer.

 Chef Alan also suggested another technique of building the sauce right in the pan.
 Start by sautéing the chicken briefly, maybe 45-60 seconds on each side, then continue with the recipe (including deglazing) without removing the chicken.
-Add the garlic, shallots, and liquid right in the pan with the chicken.
+Next, add the garlic, shallots, and liquid right into the pan with the chicken.